silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 - **Restart PowerShell**: After making changes to the system or script, restart PowerShell to ensure all changes are applied.
 - **Run as Administrator**: Some actions may require elevated permissions.
 Try running the script or PowerShell as an administrator.

-If you continue to experience issues, please report them on the [issues page]([<LinkToYourIssuesPage>](https://github.com/Silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/issues).

 # Contributing
 Contributions, issues, and feature requests are welcome!
+If you experience any issues, please report them on the **[issues page](https://github.com/Silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/issues)**.

 # License
 Distributed under the MIT License.
 See `LICENSE` for more information.